Table of Contents

 Divorce mediation in Manhattan offers a private, non-adversarial alternative to traditional divorce litigation.
 It’s a process where couples work together with a neutral third-party mediator to negotiate the terms of their divorce agreement.
 Mediation is designed to promote cooperation and communication, aiming for mutually acceptable resolutions.

-Divorce mediation is a structured process that enables spouses to discuss and resolve their divorce-related issues out-of-court.
-In Manhattan, as in the rest of New York, mediation begins with the selection of a qualified mediator—a neutral, trained professional who facilitates negotiations without giving legal advice to either party.
+Divorce mediation is a structured process that enables spouses to discuss and resolve their divorce-related issues out of court.
+In Manhattan, as in the rest of New York, mediation begins with the selection of a qualified mediator, a neutral, trained professional who facilitates negotiations without giving legal advice to either party.

 During the mediation sessions, spouses meet with the mediator to discuss key matters such as asset division, child custody, child support, and spousal maintenance.
 The mediator helps guide the conversation, encourages open communication, and assists the parties in understanding and articulating their needs and interests.